pietvanzoen/piet.me/notes/2021-05-05-my-email-workflow-in-fastmail/index.md

 ## Why Fastmail?

-[Fastmail](https://ref.fm/u26272200) came recommended by several friends and has a long history of providing a solid privacy concious service.
+[Fastmail](https://ref.fm/u26272200) came recommended by several friends and has a long history of providing a solid privacy conscious service.
 Here’s what drew me to Fastmail:

 * Privacy focused.
 It’s a paid service, which means they don’t need to sell your information to advertisers to make money.
 They also provide tracking pixel blocking and image proxying.
 * It’s about half the price of Hey.